 The bus took us to Folkstone train station, where after a little bit of a wait, we boarded the British Pullman, also owned by the Belmond company.
 Whereas the Orient Express cars are Royal Blue and Gold, the British Pulman cars are Umber and Cream.
 Every carriage is unique and has been painstakingly and lovingly restored.
 Each carriage also has its own name.
 Ours was Zena, and in her previous life she hosted the French president and film stars.
 We felt honored to be in such grand company.And in case we had not gotten enough to eat on the journey, we were served a full afternoon tea with sandwiches, scones with preserves and clotted cream, a selection of teas and sparkling rose wine.
 The Kent countryside passed by quickly, and before we knew it, it was late afternoon and we had arrived at Victoria Station in London.

-Our wonderful journey on the Orient Express was over.
+Our wonderful journey on the Orient Express from Venice to London was over.
 We got a glimpse of what luxury train travel was like in its heyday.
 Experiencing the restored train cars was memorable, the food was worthy of a Michelin five star rating and the service was impeccable.
 It truly was a “Journey like no other”.
 Hope we can do it again someday.

 Do you have thoughts or comments about this post?
 I would love to hear from you on my facebook page.